slowkow/snpsea/README.md

 This cartoon illustrates the key ideas of the algorithm:

-A.  Step 1.
+**A|**  Step 1.
 Each SNP in a set of disease-associated SNPs is in linkage
         disequilibrium (LD) with multiple genes.
 The genes are scored, in aggregate, for specificity to each tissue.

-B.  Step 2.
-The procedure is repeated with random null SNP sets that are not
+**B|**  Step 2: The algorithm is repeated with random null SNP sets that are
-    associated with any phenotype.
+        not associated with any phenotype.
+These have been selected from an LD-pruned list of SNPs, so the whole genome is covered.

-C.  Step 3.
-The random SNP sets form the null distribution which allows us to
+**C|**  Step 3: The random SNP set scores form the null distributions which
-    determine the statistical significance of enrichment for specificity to a particular tissue.
+        allows us to determine statistical significance for enrichment of specificity to a particular tissue/cell-type/condition.

 Example